-In fiscal year 2020 in connection with the IPO, we implemented a stock ownership policy under which our nonemployee directors who are not affiliated with Access are required to hold four times the value of their annual cash retainer in Company stock (which includes unvested restricted stock).
+We have implemented a stock ownership policy under which our non-employee directors who are not affiliated with Access are required to hold four times the value of their annual cash retainer in Company stock (which includes unvested restricted stock).
 The directors are required to retain 100% of any net shares (after the payment of taxes) received as compensation until the ownership requirement is achieved.